OpenDataDSL/documentation/docs/product/developer/odsl/Commands/all/_set.md

 set autoscale off
 ```

+See [this page](/docs/odsl/calendar/scaling#auto-scaling) for more information on autoscaling.

 * observed (default|beginning|end|averaged|summed|high|low|delta)
 > This defines how numbers are aggregated when a timeseries is scaled from high frequency e.g. hourly to a lower frequency e.g. daily
+>
+> See [this page](/docs/odsl/calendar/scaling#observed-setting) for more information on the observed setting.

 * distribution (none|constant|linear|cubic)
 > This defines how numbers are distributed when a timeseries is scaled from low frequency e.g. daily to a higher frequency e.g. hourly
+>
+> See [this page](/docs/odsl/calendar/scaling#distribution) for more information on the distribution setting.

 ##### Credentials

 If you need to define personal credentials to an external system that the OpenDataDSL platform interacts with you use the set credentials command.